 Members are the core of ULI and the strength of our organization.
 Since 1936, the organization has been defined by what our members contribute to their communities, each other, and the real estate industry.
 The shared wisdom and experience of our members is what makes ULI unique.
 Member leadership and expertise make it possible for ULI to offer what it is known for: the gold standard in quality programs and research, and the opportunity to make an impact on communities.

-ULI today has almost 40,000 members worldwide, representing the entire spectrum of the land use and development disciplines in private enterprise and public service—leading property owners, investors, developers, service firms, planners, public officials, and academics.
+ULI today has more than 40,000 members worldwide, representing the entire spectrum of the land use and development disciplines in private enterprise and public service—leading property owners, investors, developers, service firms, planners, public officials, and academics.

 Why Join ULI?